utilitywarehouse/shared-kustomize-bases/cockroachdb/README.md

 While the preference is to have a single CockroachDB cluster per namespace, in some cases this isn't ideal.

-An example of this is in the Energy team where they have recently split into three squads but currently still share use of the `energy-platform` namespace.

 In order to deploy multiple CockroachDB clusters within a single namespace whilst avoiding naming conflicts we can make use of the `namePrefix` and/or `nameSuffix` ability of Kustomize.
-This will automagically update the names of resources within a Kustomization as well as the selectors and labels.
+This will automatically update the names of resources within a Kustomization as well as the selectors and labels.

-One part of this that Kustomize is not able to help with is with the CockroachDB specific commands that are used to create and join nodes to the cluster.
-For this two environment variables have been added `COCKROACH_INIT_HOST` and `COCKROACH_JOIN_STRING`.

-- `COCKROACH_INIT_HOST` is used by the `init-job.yaml` manifest to initialise the first node in the cluster
-- `COCKROACH_JOIN_STRING` is in the `statefulset.yaml` manifest to define which nodes will be joining the cluster.

-There are sensible defaults for these environment variables to ensure that a single cluster within a namespace can be brought up without overriding any environment variables.
+In addition to that, you must manually patch:
+- Any Cockroach URLs - like env `COCKROACH_JOIN_STRING`, dnsNames or `COCKROACH_INIT_HOST` - because Service name (and thus, URL) will be updated;
+- Certificate issuerRef- as Issuer name will be changed;
+- serviceAccountName - as Service Account name will be changed;